Course Ten - String & variables in python

 By ienex

 Strings are one of the most commonly used data types in Python.
-They are easily created by enclosing characters in single ('
+They are easily created by enclosing characters in single (') or double (") quotes.

 var1 = 'Hello World!'